reality-boy/miniMover/docs/README.md

 http://www.soliforum.com/topic/17028/print-gcode-files-to-minimaker/

 This works with the following printers over a USB connection.
-There is no wireless support yet, but I could look into it if there is any interest.
+There is limited wireless support but it is not fully functional yet.

    da Vinci Nano
    da Vinci miniMaker